in 1995 and now in its fifteenth printing, Race Car Vehicle Dynamics

 book focuses on the details of suspension and steering systems, springing,

-details.
-Implications on vehicle ride and handling characteristics are
+design details.
+Implications on vehicle ride and handling characteristics

 To see the Errata List, click here.

 sold over 30000 copies and is being used as a textbook at over twenty

 universities.
 The Millikens have worked closely with faculty to develop curricula.
 The companion book Race Car Vehicle Dynamics: Problems, Answers and